ouhaiorg/ha-gt06/readme.txt

-gt06 daemon, translate the gt06 protocol to MQTT protocol, as a device tracker in homeassistant. tested by TUQIANG gt550 car obd gps locator and homeassistant 2023.4.4.
+gt06 daemon, translate the gt06 protocol to MQTT protocol, as a device tracker in homeassistant. tested for TUQIANG gt550 car obd gps locator and homeassistant 2023.4.4.

 How to use:
    1. modify config.ini;